jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/02_Building_for_x86_(Emulation_and_Hardware).md

 message `Could not access KVM kernel module: No such file or directory` or the kernel log output contains the error message `kvm: no hardware support`.
-The image can be booted in such an environment by removing `-enable-kvm` from the qemu command line, however this will result in lower perfromance within the AGL demo.
+The image can be booted in such an environment by removing `-enable-kvm` from the qemu command line, however this will result in lower performance within the AGL demo.

 **3.2 VirtualBox**